 About Rachel Mathew

-At Turning Point Psychotherapy Rachel Mathew, psychotherapist and licensed clinical social worker seeks to empower individuals at pivotal moments in their lives.
-Here individual, couples, family and group therapy are provided in a creative, nurturing, supportive and empathetic environment.
+At Turning Point Psychotherapy, Rachel Mathew, psychotherapist and licensed clinical social worker seeks to empower individuals at pivotal moments in their lives.
+Here, individual, couples and family therapy are provided in a creative, nurturing, supportive and empathetic environment.

-Helping couples reconnect in a more meaningful way, communicate more effectively in their relationships and create more intimacy and trust is a part of her work that gives her a lot of satisfaction.
-Premarital counseling is an important aspect of couples therapy Rachel provides.
-She also counsels and helps families making the difficult decision to separate and divorce navigate this extremely difficult journey.
-She conducts co-parenting classes for couples divorcing to help them be the best parents for their children during a very stressful time.
+Helping couples reconnect in a more meaningful way, communicate more effectively in their relationships and create more intimacy and trust are areas of her work that give her a lot of satisfaction.
+Premarital counseling is an important aspect of couple’s therapy Rachel provides.
+She also counsels and helps families making the difficult decision to separate and divorce, navigate this extremely difficult and painful journey and helping those with children co-parent in positive and healthy ways.